sequana/sequana_pipeline_template/README.rst

 - The first question qsk the name of the future pipeline.
 There is no strict convention in Sequana but we usually use small caps and underscores to separate words.
-- For the second question, just press enter.
-This is the name of the python package.
-We append the word **sequana** as a prefix to the pipeline name.
-- The third question is the short description that will be added to your setup.py configuration file
+- The second question is the short description that will be added to your setup.py configuration file
-- The fourth questions asked for keywords, also added to the setup.py
+- The third questions asked for keywords, also added to the setup.py

 That's it.